jaeyeol816/Dynamic-NGPs/README.md

 **1. Filling config files**

 Fill out the `config.json` file to give information such as location of the yuv files and iteration time.<br>
-**IMPORTANT:** The term "content" is related to your content, in other word, your specific `yuv` file group.
+The term "content" is related to your `yuv` content.
 The one execution of the program means one "experiment".
 The multiple "experiment" can be done with one "content".
 - `content_name`: Any name can be set as content name.
 - `path_of_dir_containing_only_texture_yuv`: The path of Folder that contains bunch of yuv files.
 	- WARNING: depth file should **NOT** be in this directory.